Archives for Writing

 The Propagation and Adaption of Shin Buddhism in Chicago

-Author: Wuxing Shi Program of Study: Divinity Religious Studies The Propagation and Adaption of Shin Buddhism in Chicago Kuan-Wei Lin The Midwest Buddhist Temple (MBT), located at 435W Menomonee Street in the Old Town neighborhood, is a Japanese Jodo Shinshu (淨土真宗) temple.
+Author: Wuxing Shi Program of Study: Master in Religious Studies, Divinity School (DIV) The Midwest Buddhist Temple (MBT), located at 435W Menomonee Street in the Old Town neighborhood, is a Japanese Jodo Shinshu (淨土真宗) temple.
 My two classmates and I set out our journey on Saturday morning Sep 7.
-The present minister...
+The present minister in charge, Rev. Ron Miyamura, kindly opened...

 Continue Reading »